CBL & Associates Properties, In – Consensus Indicates Potential 56.3% Upside

 CBL & Associates Properties, In found using ticker (CBL) have now 1 analysts in total covering the stock.
 The consensus rating is ‘Underperform’.
-The range between the high target price and low target price is between 0.25 and 0.25 and has a mean target at 0.25.
-Given that the stocks previous close was at 0.16 this is indicating there is a potential upside of 56.3%.
-The 50 day moving average now sits at 0.17 and the 200 day MA is 0.23.
-The market cap for the company is $32m.
-Find out more information at: http://www.cblproperties.com
+The target price ranges between 0.25 and 0.25 calculating the average target price we see 0.25.
+With the stocks previous close at 0.16 this now indicates there is a potential upside of 56.3%.
+The day 50 moving average is 0.17 and the 200 moving average now moves to 0.23.
+The company has a market capitalisation of $30m.
+You can visit the company’s website by visiting: http://www.cblproperties.com

 Headquartered in Chattanooga, TN, CBL Properties owns and manages a national portfolio of market-dominant properties located in dynamic and growing communities.
 CBL’s portfolio is comprised of 108 properties totaling 68.2 million square feet across 26 states, including 68 high-quality enclosed, outlet and open-air retail centers and 9 properties managed for third parties.
 CBL seeks to continuously strengthen its company and portfolio through active management, aggressive leasing and profitable reinvestment in its properties.